EndGameStudio/www.juanorozco.com/content/now.md

 Last updated: Aug 23, 2023.

-- **Senior Frontend Engineer**: Although [recently laid off](/blog/2023/free-agent/) from my role at Shortcut, I found a new role working at Forward Networks!
+- **Staff Frontend Engineer**: Although [laid off earlier this year](/blog/2023/free-agent/), I have landed a new role at Act Blue where I'll help build out their Design System!
-- **Smith River Fire Complex**: We are currently far from harm but the large fire currently known as the Smith River Fire Complex has forced us to experience our first disaster living in the Pacific Northwest.
-We're no stranger to fires or disasters in general - growing up in southern California and living on the east coast for over 15 years, we have definitely seen some shit.
-Still, we've never been without power for this long.
+- I've been volunteering at the local group that cares for one of our two lighthouses.
+I've been updating [the website](https://www.saintgeorgereeflight.org/) and helping them spread the word about their preservation efforts.